-Historic Sites of Manitoba: Burns School / Medora School No. 493 (Medora, RM of Brenda)
+Historic Sites of Manitoba: Burns School / Medora School No. 493 (Medora, Municipality of Brenda-Waskada)

 Known originally as Burns School when it opened in 1887, on the northeast quarter of 24-3-25W, the building was moved into Medora in 1898 and replaced by another structure in 1906.
 Its name changed to Medora about 1914.
 A four-room brick school was erected in 1928, only two rooms of which were needed at the time.
 A third classroom opened in 1953 and the fourth in 1958 with the consolidation of the school with nearby rural schools.

 A new, four-room school with auditorium was built between 1959 and 1960, handling students from grades 1 to 10.
 Gradually, over time, enrollment dwindled as grade levels were moved to Deloraine, starting in 1965 with grades 9 and 10.
 Five years later, students in grades 7 and 8 moved out.
 By 1975, with only three teachers left, the school was closed permanently and the remaining students went either to Deloraine or Melita.
 The building was then sold to the Medora Community Club.